lanl/PyBNF/docs/config_keys.rst

   Default: None
 ``constraint_scale = float``
   Scale all weights in all constraint files by this multiplicative factor.
 For convenience only: The same thing could be achieved by editing constraint files, but this option is useful for tuning the relative contributions of quantitative and qualitative data.
 Default: 1 (no scaling)
+``ind_var_rounding = int``
+  If 1, make sure every exp row is used by rounding it to the nearest available value of the independent variable in the simulation data.
+(Be careful with this!
+Usually, it is better to set up your simulation so that all experimental points are hit exactly) Default: 0
+``initialization = str``
+  How to initialize parameters. ``rand`` - initialize params randomly according to the distributions. ``lh`` - For ``random_var``\ s and ``loguniform_var``\ s, initialize with a latin hypercube distribution, to more uniformly cover the search space.
+``local_objective_eval = int``
+  If 1, evaluate the objective function locally, instead of parallelizing this calculation on the workers.
+This option is automatically enabled when using the ``smoothing`` feature.
+  Default: 0 (unless smoothing is enabled) ``min_objective = float``
+  Stop fitting if an objective function lower than this value is reached.
+Default: None; always run for the maximum iterations
+``normalization = type`` ; ``normalization = type : d1.exp, d2.exp`` ; ``normalization = type: (d1.exp: var1,var2)``
+  Indicates that simulation data must be normalized in order to compare with exp files.
+Choices for ``type`` are: ``init`` - normalize to the initial value,  ``peak`` - normalize to the maximum value, ``zero`` - normalize such that each column has a mean of 0 and a standard deviation of 1, ``unit`` - Scales data so that the range of values is between (min-init)/(max-init) and 1 (if the maximum value is 0 (i.e. max == init), then the data is scaled by the minimum value after subtracting the initial value so that the range of values is between 0 and -1).
+If only the type is specified, the normalization is applied to all exp files.
+If one or more exp files included, it applies to only those exp files.
+Additionally, you may enclose an exp file in parentheses, and specify which columns of that exp file get normalized, as in ``(data1.exp: 1,3-5)`` or ``(data1.exp: var1,var2)`` Multiple lines with this key can be used.
+Default: No normalization
+``refine = int``
+  If 1, after fitting is completed, refine the best fit parameter set by a local search with the simplex algorithm.
+Default: 0
+``smoothing = int``
+  Number of replicate runs to average together for each parameter set (useful for stochastic runs).
+Default: 1 ``wall_time_gen = int``
+  Maximum time (in seconds) to wait to generate the network for a BNGL model.
+Will cause the program to exit if exceeded.
+Default: 3600
+``wall_time_sim = int``
+  Maximum time (in seconds) to wait for a simulation to finish.
+Exceeding this results in an infinite objective function value.
+Caution: For SBML models, using this option has an overhead cost, so don't use it unless needed.
+Default: 3600

 Algorithm-specific Options